 If you're unable to meet face to face, send the email soon after you inform your manager over the phone or in a remote meeting.
 Make sure your resignation letter matches what you say during this conversation.
 This way, your message is clear and consistent.

 You might wonder if you need to give your boss a physical resignation letter to tell them you're leaving.
 Today, most people use email to send their resignations.
-It's faster and easier.
+It's faster and easier, and having a well-crafted resignation email sample can help ensure clarity and professionalism.
 However, some Malaysian companies may still expect a printed resignation letter for formal records or as a customary practice.

 Preparing to leave your job involves several important steps.
 One of these is the resignation process, which includes notifying your employer and colleagues that you're leaving.